 Now that the holiday season is in full swing, I’m starting to get anxious again.
 Because even though I spew my guts to the world about my single status pretty much daily, I don’t like talking about it with the people closest to me.

 My family members are creatures of habit.
-So, without fail, while we’re scrounging around the appetizer table, somebody will serve up the money shot: “Are you dating anybody?”
+So, without fail, while we’re scrounging around the appetiser table, somebody will serve up the money shot: “Are you dating anybody?”
 As soon as that question comes out, I immediately feel pressure.
 Because I have become the proverbial cheese of the family.
 I’m standing alone.
 The music has stopped, everyone else has found a seat, and I’m still running around looking for one.

 I’m mixing metaphors, but you get the picture.